mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 General information regarding the course, topics covered, required textbooks, course tutors, etc. can be found on the [Common Course Syllabus](https://cs.nyu.edu/courses/spring22/CSCI-UA.0002-003/common_syllabus/).

 ## Office Hours
-Office hours will be held Zoom this semester on Mondays and Wednesdays from 1-3 PM.
+Office hours will be held on Zoom this semester on Mondays and Wednesdays from 1-3 PM.

-The Zoom link for office hours is: https://nyu.zoom.us/j/8517780739
+The Zoom link for office hours is https://nyu.zoom.us/j/94907494591 which also can be found in Brightspace under the "Zoom" tab.

-Please turn your camera on if possible.
+Please turn your camera on if possible when you connect.

 If you are unable to come at these times and would like to talk to me, please email me for an appointment.